-A pupil who has been prescribed a controlled drug may have it in their possession if they are competent to do so, but they must not pass it to another pupil to use.
-All other controlled drugs prescribed to a child must be kept in a secure cupboard in the school office and only named staff have access.
+Where agreed with parent and pupil, a pupil who has been prescribed a controlled drug may have it in their possession if they are competent to do so, but they must not pass it to another pupil to use.
+All other controlled drugs prescribed to a child must be kept in a secure cupboard in the Medical Room (Junior School) and allocated Medical Office (Infant School), which school staff can access.